-Clopidogrel is an antiplatelet drug used to reduce the risk of blood clotting in arteries and therefore reduce the risk of heart attack and stroke.
-In case of an injury to a wall of a blood vessel, platelets get stimulated to produce chemicals which in turn attract other platelets to stick together forming a blood clot.
-Clopidogrel inhibits the platelets aggregation and formation of harmful blood clots.
+Clopidogrel is an antiplatelet drug used to reduce the risk of blood clotting in arteries and reduce the risk of heart attack and stroke.
+In case of an injury to a blood vessel wall, platelets get stimulated to produce chemicals, which in turn attract other platelets to stick together, forming a blood clot.
+Clopidogrel inhibits the platelet aggregation and formation of harmful blood clots.
 The brand name of clopidogrel is Plavix.
 There are other antiplatelet drugs, such as aspirin, prasugrel, and ticagrelor.

-Dual antiplatelet therapy (DATP), i.e. combination of aspirin and clopidogrel (or aspirin and prasugrel or ticagrelor) are routinely used for 12 months following a heart attack or PCI to reduce risk of another heart attack or stent thrombosis.
-It is absolutely essential not to prematurely discontinue this medication because particularly early after a stent insertion there very high risk of stent thrombosis with an ensuing large myocardial infarction.
-DATP can somewhat increase risk of bleeding and there are sometimes difficult decisions to be made if a patient on DATP needs an urgent surgical procedure but in general the benefits of DATP more than outweigh any potential risks.
+Dual antiplatelet therapy (DAP), i.e. combination of aspirin and clopidogrel (or aspirin and prasugrel or ticagrelor), are routinely used for 12 months following a heart attack or PCI to reduce the risk of another heart attack or stent thrombosis.
+It is essential not to prematurely discontinue this medication because particularly early after stent insertion, there very high risk of stent thrombosis with an ensuing large myocardial infarction.
+DAP can somewhat increase the risk of bleeding, and there are sometimes difficult decisions to be made if a patient on DAP needs an urgent surgical procedure.
+Still, in general, the benefits of DAP more than outweigh any potential risks.

-Clopidogrel is normally well tolerated but possible side effects include bleeding, indigestion, stomach pain, black stools, nausea or vomiting, rarely neutropenia (low white blood cell count).
-Omeprazole, the most commonly prescribed proton pump inhibitors (PPI), used to protect stomach lining in patients with history of gastric or duodenal ulcers, reduces efficacy of clopidogrel.
-Patients on clopidogrel, who need a PPI, are therefore normally given lansoprazole which doesn't have this interaction.
+Clopidogrel is usually well tolerated, but possible side effects include bleeding, indigestion, stomach pain, black stools, nausea or vomiting, rarely neutropenia (low white blood cell count).
+Omeprazole, the most commonly prescribed proton pump inhibitor (PPI), used to protect stomach lining in patients with a history of gastric or duodenal ulcers, reduces the efficacy of clopidogrel.
+A better option for patients on clopidogrel, who need a PPI, is lansoprazole with no interaction.